Center for Neural Circuits and Behavior

 This examination, a university requirement, focuses on the proposed research that the student will undertake for his or her dissertation.
 This examination is conducted by the approved doctoral committee.

-The required formalities listed in the Instruction for Preparation and Submission of Doctoral Dissertations issued by the Office of Graduate Studies to students should be followed closely.
+The required formalities listed in the Instruction for Preparation and Submission of Doctoral Dissertations issued by the Graduate Division to students should be followed closely.
 The final examination includes both a public presentation followed by a closed defense of the dissertation with members of the committee.

 All students are required to perform as a teaching assistant for at least one quarter during their graduate career.
 To this end, opportunities to lecture and assist in laboratory exercises and demonstrations are available through a number of departments, including neurosciences, biology, cognitive science, and psychology.